Thomas Jefferson Quiz

 Thoughts on Psalm 9:17

 The psalmist said, “The wicked return to Sheol, even all the nations who forget God” (Psalm 9:17).
-Whenever we stop acknowledging Him, whether as an individual or a nation, we then begin to forget Him, and at that point we are in trouble.
+Whenever we stop acknowledging Him, whether as individuals or a nation, we soon forget Him, and at that point we are in trouble.
 Understanding this truth, President George Washington emphatically declared:

 It is the duty of all nations to acknowledge the providence of Almighty God, to obey His will, to be grateful for His benefits, and humbly to implore His protection and favor.1